AngellusMortis/django_microsoft_auth/docs/usage.rst

 Once these account have been migrated, you can safely delete any remaining v1 Microsoft Accounts.

-Sliencing `Scope has changed` warnings
+Silencing `Scope has changed` warnings
 --------------------------------------

-If you stay on 1.3.x for a bit and you start getting `Scope has changed from "User.Read" to "User.Read email profile openid".`, you can slience this warning by setting an env variable for `OAUTHLIB_RELAX_TOKEN_SCOPE` before starting Django.
+If you stay on 1.3.x for a bit and you start getting `Scope has changed from "User.Read" to "User.Read email profile openid".`, you can silence this warning by setting an env variable for `OAUTHLIB_RELAX_TOKEN_SCOPE` before starting Django.

 Bash